martinos/blog/content/blog/replacing_strong_params.md

 title = "Simple Functional Strong Params In Ruby"
 +++

-Prior to Rails 3, the way to protect our Rails app against mass-assignment was to use the `attr_accessor` class method on our ActiveRecord models.
+Prior to Rails 3, the way to protect our Rails app against mass-assignment was to use the `attr_accessible` class method on our ActiveRecord models.

 This was a less than ideal solution since our models, which represents a database table, were having some knowledge of what kind of data our webservers were receiving.